StjerneIdioten/I3D-Blender-Addon/README.md

 ## Mod Showcase

-Here you can see a few mods created using the exporter to showcase what it is capable of:
+Here you can see a few mods created using the exporter to showcase what it is capable of.
+If you want your mod in this list then please feel free to contact me through the discussion forum.

 - [Veenhuis JVK 16000](https://www.farming-simulator.com/mod.php?lang=en&country=dk&mod_id=158125&title=fs2019)